An overview of 14 generative AI writing tools

 INK’s key differentiator is its ability (or so it claims) to detect AI content and protect your brand by creating copy that won’t get devalued by search engines.
 Billed as an all-in-one solution for content planning, writing, paraphrasing, editing, and SEO, it offers patented SEO and user engagement optimization that increases reach by 450%.
 Use it to rewrite and optimise existing copy, or start from scratch with its template library.
 You can also integrate it with WordPress.

 INK only works in English, and you can only use it on desktop.
 It also occasionally produces nonsensical outputs.
 Professional offers unlimited writing, SEO articles, and AI images for $49 a month; Enterprise gets you three users, advanced team management, team performance tracking, and premium support for $119 a month.
-Get discounts if you pay yearly.
+Free trials are available on all plans, and prices are discounted on yearly plans.

 11. Copysmith